caballa/wrapped-intervals/README.md

 # Wrapped Interval Analysis

+**NEWS (12/10/2017)**: This repo is obsolete and it is not currently maintained.
+However, the Wrapped Interval Domain is implemented in Crab (https://github.com/seahorn/crab) and using Crab-LLVM (https://github.com/seahorn/crab-llvm) you can infer wrapped intervals from LLVM bitcode.

 This project provides the implementation of a new interval analysis, called wrapped interval analysis.
 It is implemented in C++ using the LLVM framework, and currently, it has only support for C programs